A lookback window is the period of time (after an ad is clicked or viewed) within which an install can be attributed, or matched to that ad.

 Facebook, Google, and Twitter Attribution Windows

-The three biggest players in the market enjoy the privilege of creating their own rules.
-Both Facebook and Google enforce fixed attribution windows: 28 and 30 days respectively.
-Twitter’s default attribution windows are 1 day for views and 14 days for click engagements.
+Both Facebook and Google enforce fixed attribution windows: 28 and 30 days respectively while Twitter’s default attribution windows are 1 day for views and 14 days for click engagements.
 For greater flexibility, Twitter gives advertisers a choice of 5 pre-set windows: 1, 7, 14, 30, 60, or 90 days.

-As these big three self-reporting networks usually operate on a CPC (cost per click) basis, they charge advertisers for any click within the determined window, last click or otherwise.
+These self-reporting networks usually operate on a CPC (cost per click) basis and charge advertisers for any click within the determined window, last click or otherwise.